qdrant/landing_page/qdrant-landing/content/benchmarks/single-node-speed-benchmark.md

 ## How to read the results

 - Choose the dataset and the metric you want to check.
-- **Select a precision threshold** that would be satisfactory for your usecase.
+- Select a precision threshold that would be satisfactory for your usecase.
-- The table under the chart will get automatically refreshed and will only display the best results of each of the engines (i.e. engines with >= selected precision), with all its configuration properties.
+- The **table under the chart will get automatically refreshed and will only display the best results for the selected precision threshold** of each of the engines with the corresponding configurations.
 - The table is sorted by the value of the selected metric (RPS / Latency / p95 latency / Index time), and the first entry is always the winner of the category 🏆

 The graph displays the best configuration / result for a given precision, so it allows us to avoid visual and measurement noise.